MrKhnutt/MrKhnutt/README.md

 # James Hancock
 ### Computer Science Student
-All of my work on here is currently private, if you need to see anything I have to offer shoot me a message.
+All of my work on here is currently private, if you need to see anything I have to offer shoot me an email.
 You can also visit me on LinkedIn @jamesdavidhancock

 ## Languages
 I have knowledge of the following languages!